AnmolRattanSingh/sudoku-solver/README.md

 ## Overview

 This project implements a simulated annealing algorithm to solve Sudoku puzzles.
 Sudoku is a logic puzzle that involves filling a 9x9 grid with numbers so that each row, column, and 3x3 subgrid contains all the numbers from 1 to 9.
-The algorithm uses a cost function to evaluate the quality of a particular Sudoku board configuration and then iteratively improves upon it using a combination of randomization and probability-based moves.
+Since generalized Sudoku is NP-Complete, heuristics or approximationa algorithms are used to find solutions to the problem.
+The simulated annealing heuristic algorithm uses a cost function to evaluate the quality of a particular Sudoku board configuration and then iteratively improves upon it using a combination of randomization and probability-based moves.
 The algorithm terminates when a board configuration with zero errors is found or when a pre-defined maximum number of iterations is reached.

 ## Usage